montefiore-institute/hypothesis/examples/workflow/README.md

   --train TRAIN         Total number of simulations for training (default: 1000000).
   --test TEST           Total number of simulations for testing (default: 100000).
   --local               Execute the workflow locally (default: false).
+  --slurm               Execute the workflow on Slurm (default: false).
 ```

 By default, the workflow will generate the necessary code to run the workflow